yairayalon/brick-breaker-plus-plus/README.md

 ### Game Instructions

-- **Controls**:
+#### Controls
 - **Left/Right Arrow**: Move the paddle left or right.

-- **Gameplay Mechanics**:
+#### Gameplay Mechanics

 - **Brick Destruction**: The ball breaks bricks upon collision.
 Each collision may trigger special events or effects, such as adding paddles or spawning additional balls.
 - **Winning Condition**: Break all bricks to win the game.
 - **Losing Condition**: Lose all lives (tracked by life counters) if the ball falls off the screen.
 - **Special Features**: Some bricks may trigger dynamic changes like camera shifts, paddle resizing, or introducing new pucks/balls.